Receive Closure With the Help of an El Paso Wrongful Death Lawyer

-There are many steps you have to take in order to file a wrongful death lawsuit.
+There are many steps you must take in order to file a wrongful death lawsuit.
+Our wrongful death lawyer will help you navigate them.
 First, you must have proof of negligence.
 In other words, had the victim lived, he or she would need to prove negligence as well.
-To do so, you must be able to establish:
+To do so, you must be able to establish the following:

-- Once you’ve established a duty existed, you must be able to prove that the person breached the duty.
-For instance, if someone has passed because of a car accident, you would have to prove that the other driver had been distracted or something else that would lead them to crash.
+Breach of duty: Once you’ve established a duty existed, you must be able to prove that the person breached the duty.
+For instance, if someone has passed away because of a car accident, you would have to prove that the other driver had been distracted or something else that would lead them to crash.
 This would be a breach of duty.
 The duty would be to drive safe, the breach of duty is that they didn’t.